fengcda/DHT_Sensor_AVR_Library/README.md

 ## Acknowledgments

-* Special thanks to Dr. Philip Brisk at UCR for teaching EE/CS 120B at UC Riverside which inspired to build this library.
+* Special thanks to Dr. Philip Brisk at UCR for teaching EE/CS 120B which inspired to build this library.
 * A lot of this code was adapted for my final project (Lab Chemical Temperature Sensor) which you can find [here](https://drive.google.com/drive/u/1/folders/1jun-SS4S1ZxK5DPT-s2teyDszfePHfHl).

 ## Questions & Concerns